shayaShav/app-remote-debugger/README.md

-# PubNub Remote Debugger : An easy way to debug your mobile web app
+# PubNub Remote Debugger : An easy way to debug your mobile web apps

 This tool allow you to easily debug any web app from a remote device.
 Main features are :
 * Automatically display all the "console.log" events from the remote device web app in your local browser.